snotch/Diversity-Robust-Acoustic-Feature-Signatures/README.md

 These files are the code and dataset to generate the experimental results used in the paper "Diversity-Robust Acoustic Feature Signatures Based on Multiscale Fractal Dimension for Similarity Search of Environmental Sounds".

 # Size
-Total size is ...
-GB. (to be fixed)
+Total size is 17GB.

 # Platform
-We have confirmed that the code and dataset to generate the experimental results can work on Linux.
+Linux OS

 # Environment
 gcc4.4, sox library